akhamar/orange-bypass-debian/30_interfaces/33_configuration_wan.md

         TIMEOUT=120
 fi

+# We wait until 'Laser output power' is greater than 0
 echo "Waiting for ONU to be UP and running" until [[ $(ethtool -m $IFACE | grep -E 'Laser output power\s+:' | awk '{print $(NF - 1)}' | cut -d'.' -f1) -gt 0 ]]
 do